 Dr Whittet believed gardening more advantageous intellectual fitness and had patients out turning out to be flora and vegetables.

 under his management, Craig Dunain became a medical institution where sufferers wanted to go.
+Admissions rose except there may well be 5 a day.

 speaking presently after he retired, Dr Whittet mentioned: "The medical institution changed into, in many ways, a excellent vicinity, youngsters the clinics and the variety of personnel essential constructing.